HackYourFuture-CPH/node.js/week1/homework/readme.md

 In your hyf-homework repository, `nodejs/week1` directory, create a file named `avg.js` which will calculate the average of the numbers provided as command line arguments.

 But what are command line arguments?
-The arguments you provide to a command line program.
+They are simple parameters that we can pass to command line programs, which can be either values or files.
 Here's an example of how we would invoke `avg.js` with 3 numbers:

 ```
 $ node avg.js 13 7 4